warproxxx/Twitter-AI-Retweer/README.md

 Useful for marketers.
 User inputs a tweet selling a product.
 Then tweets similar to it are searched and retweet is done to sell the product to the similar tweets.

-Uses C# frontend to display tweets and python to extract data, calculate relevancy (Using Word Mover's Distance, Cosine Similarity, Glove Pretrained embedding on the 100D Twitter 4B Dataset) and perform retweet
+Uses C# frontend to display tweets and python to extract data, calculate relevancy (Using Word Mover's Distance, Cosine Similarity, Glove Pretrained embedding on the 100D Twitter 4B Dataset) and performs retweet

 Beginners can refer to the readme document.
 The excutable is located in twitterBot/bin/Debug